AninditaBasu/indica/docs/index.md

 # Indica APIs

-The Indica APIs give you data from ancient India, presented as JSON dictionaries.
+The Indica APIs give you JSON dictionaries of data from ancient India.

 === "Available :material-check-underline:"